dax8it/ATJIUJITSU-REAL-NEW/content/pages/calendar.md

 ## **\*\*Important\*\***

-## Register for Martial Arts on Rails here:
+## Sign up for Martial Arts on Rails here to book classes and register:

 <https://at-jiujitsu-nyc.maonrails.com/login>